Naturally creative with a flair for problem-solving, Felicia Fel has taken a cautious but determined approach to her career.

-I found the Insitute of Data Software Engineering Program more in-depth than any other program.
+I found the Insitute of Data program more in-depth than any other program.
 Other programs don’t teach you the back-end, or they don’t teach you SQL and non-SQL databases.

 The Institute of Data program was so thorough it gave me confidence.

 When I did the coding test for my job, I was confident I would do well because of the content I covered with the Institute of Data program.